 Rewrite Tool

-If the story text on the left page isn’t detailed enough, the picture may not match what you imagined.
-Rewrite helps you fix that.
+If the story text on the left page doesn’t describe what you imagined, the picture might not match.
+Rewrite helps clarify that.

 Before: “We went to the aquarium.”